The aim of this focus page is to offer materials to support families and communities through this cost-of-living crisis.

 Additional help and advice can be found through the following resources:

 - Cheaper broadband and phone packages / social tariffs can provide a safety net for eligible households who might be struggling to afford their broadband or mobile services: Cheaper broadband and phone packages – Ofcom.

 - The National Energy Action offers courses for assisting households with fuel poverty, energy efficiency, decarbonisation and more.
-Keep an eye on our Events Page because we will advertise some of these courses and others there.
+Keep an eye on our Events Page, we will advertise some of these courses there.